devavi-labs/simple-react-responsive/README.md

 ## Usage

-After installing, Wrap the root component in <ResponsiveBreakpointsProvider>.
+After installing, Wrap the root component in "ResponsiveBreakpointsProvider".
 This will provide the default breakpoints inside your app.

 ### Example